List of awards and nominations received by Sissy Spacek

-The following is a list of awards and nominations received by actress and singer Sissy Spacek.
-She is a six-time nominee for the Academy Award for Best Actress, winning once for her role in the biographical musical Coal Miner's Daughter (1980).
+The following is a list of awards and nominations received by Sissy Spacek.

+Sissy Spacek is an American actress and singer.
+She is a six-time nominee for the Academy Award for Best Actress, winning once for her portrayal of Loretta Lynn in the biographical musical Coal Miner's Daughter (1980).
 She received two Critics' Choice Movie Awards, three Golden Globe Awards, an Independent Spirit Award, and a Screen Actors Guild Award.
 Spacek was also nominated for four BAFTA Awards, a Grammy Award, and three Primetime Emmy Awards.
 In 2011, she received a star on the Hollywood Walk of Fame.